imaoca/robust/README.md

 We have prepared a remote server that causes a pseudo failure on LAN.
 Nodes are constructed by two Raspberry Pi-2.
 You can participate in the contest by logging in with SSH etc.
-The following languages ​​are available that implement the protocol.
+The following languages ​​are usable to implement the protocol.

-gcc version 8.3.0(Raspbian 8.3.0-6+rpi1)
+- gcc version 8.3.0(Raspbian 8.3.0-6+rpi1)
-go version go1.15.3 linux/arm
+- go version go1.15.3 linux/arm
-Python 2.7.16
+- Python 2.7.16
-Python 3.7.3
+- Python 3.7.3
-Rust
+- Rust

 # Diagram of trial site